 - Expansive lounge and study areas

-- All-Gender Bathrooms (one inside the suite and the other just outside the doors)
+- All-gender restrooms (one inside the suite and the other just outside the exit door)